niso-standards/cpld/README.md

 This repository contains examples and a test suite for implementations of the Content Profile and Linked Document standard

+## CP/LD Viewer

+The `viewer` directory of this repository contains the source code of the CP/LD Viewer extension to Visual Studio Code.

+Have a look at the <viewer/README.md> for installation and usage instructions.

 ## Test Suite